 Where required by law, we will provide our determination on your complaint to you in writing.

-Please note that, in accordance with PIPEDA, your right to access is not absolute.
-We may refuse your request as permitted by PIPEDA, including in situations where the requested information is protected by solicitor/client privilege or where the requested information would reveal confidential commercial information.
+Please note that, in accordance with Canadian Privacy Laws, your right to access is not absolute.
+We may refuse your request as permitted by Canadian Privacy Laws, including in situations where the requested information is protected by solicitor/client privilege or where the requested information would reveal confidential commercial information.

 If you are not satisfied with the outcome of your complaint, you may write to us seeking an internal review of our decision.
 Such internal review will be completed by an officer not previously involved in the investigation or resolution of your complaint.

 If you remain dissatisfied following the outcome of our internal review, you may escalate the complaint to the Office of the Privacy Commissioner of Canada.

 In relation to any query, concern or complaint as to how we comply with our privacy obligations, please direct such communications to the following:

 Attn: The Privacy Officer